Products in double categories, revisited: Introduction

-In \cref{sec:theories}, we define a \define{finite-product double theory} to be a small, strict double category with strong finite products and a \define{model} of a finite-product double theory to be a product-preserving lax functor out of it.
+In Section \ref{sec:theories}, we define a \define{finite-product double theory} to be a small, strict double category with strong finite products and a \define{model} of a finite-product double theory to be a product-preserving lax functor out of it.
 We present several examples of finite-product double theories illustrating their extra flexibility compared to cartesian double theories.
-Finally, in \cref{sec:models}, we construct a unital virtual double category of models of a finite-product double theory and prove a series of simple but necessary lemmas showing that morphisms and higher morphisms of models behave properly.
+Finally, in Section \ref{sec:models}, we construct a unital virtual double category of models of a finite-product double theory and prove a series of simple but necessary lemmas showing that morphisms and higher morphisms of models behave properly.

-Our thesis is, in short, that the correct notion of products in double categories is the one investigated here, at least for double categories with ``object-like'' proarrows, such as those of spans, matrices, relations, and profunctors.
+Our thesis is, in short, that the canonical notion of products in double categories is the one investigated here, at least for double categories with ``object-like'' proarrows, such as those of spans, matrices, relations, and profunctors.
 A natural question for the future is whether the same unbiased perspective can be usefully applied to general limits and colimits in double categories.

+\paragraph{Organization} This paper naturally divides into two parts, concerning coproducts and products.
+The two parts are largely, though not completely, independent of each other.
+In Sections \ref{sec:family-construction}--\ref{sec:preserving-coproducts}, we review the family construction for ordinary categories, extend it to a double-categorical family construction, formulate coproducts in a double category $\dbl{D}$ as a left adjoint to the inclusion double functor $\Delta: \dbl{D} \to \DblFam(\dbl{D})$, and then explicitly construct coproducts in several important classes of double categories.
+In Sections \ref{sec:products}--\ref{sec:models}, we dualize to study products in double categories; distinguish between lax, iso-strong, and strong products in key examples; and finally apply these notions to formulate finite-product double theories and their virtual double categories of models.
+The reader primarily interested in a direct description of products, or in their applications to formal category theory, can begin at Section \ref{sec:products}, referring occasionally to earlier sections for technical results.

 \paragraph{Conventions} Double categories and double functors are assumed to be pseudo unless otherwise stated.
 Every double category $\dbl{D}$ has two \define{underlying categories}, the category $\dbl{D}_0$ of objects and arrows and the category $\dbl{D}_1$ of proarrows and cells.
-A double category also has an \define{underlying 2-category} of objects, arrows, and cells bounded by identity proarrows, and an \define{underlying bicategory} of objects, proarrows, and globular cells.
-We always write the external composition $\odot: \dbl{D}_1 \times_{\dbl{D}_0} \dbl{D}_1 \to \dbl{D}$ in a double category in diagrammatic order.
+A double category also has an \define{underlying 2-category} of objects, arrows, and cells bounded by identity proarrows, and an \define{underlying bicategory} of objects, proarrows, and \define{globular} cells, which are bounded by identity arrows.
+We always write applications of the external composition $\odot: \dbl{D}_1 \times_{\dbl{D}_0} \dbl{D}_1 \to \dbl{D}_1$ in a double category in diagrammatic order, and we denote the external identity by $\id: \dbl{D}_0 \to \dbl{D}_1$.